-This Carolina Gold BBQ Sauce is a sweet and tangy mustard barbecue sauce that is made with Whole30 and Paleo ingredients.
-This delicious and healthy barbecue sauce can be made at home in just 30 minutes and enjoyed for many meals.
+This Carolina Gold BBQ Sauce is a sweet and tangy mustard barbecue sauce.
+This delicious and healthy Carolina gold sauce can be made at home in just 30 minutes and enjoyed for many meals.

 Mustard barbecue sauces are my favorite!!